johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 - Start by removing the `rating` from the model definition and the application code.
 - Create the migration by running the `makemigrations` command.
 Then move all backward-incompatible changes to the `state_operations` list, which is just the `RemoveField` operation in this case.
 - We need to make `rating` nullable or give it a [db default](https://docs.djangoproject.com/en/5.1/ref/models/fields/#db-default), otherwise the green environment will break when trying to insert new `Product` rows.
 Making the field nullable is preferred because it consumes less storage.
-Note giving the field a [default](https://docs.djangoproject.com/en/5.1/ref/models/fields/#default) won't work because we need to generate the default at the database level, not the Python level.
+Note giving the field a [Python default](https://docs.djangoproject.com/en/5.1/ref/models/fields/#default) won't work because we need to generate the default at the database level, not the Python level.
-- Verify the migration issues the expected SQL by running the following command:
+- Verify the migration generates the expected SQL by running the following command:

 ```bash
 python manage.py sqlmigrate appname 0002_remove_product_rating_from_state